khaledelemam/ATMProject/phase1/src/main/java/atm/readme.txt

 ----- How to use the program -----

+- program will close at system's midnight
+- assumed each month has 31 days

 --- How to run as admin ---

-(1) Approve user requests
-(2) Reverse transactions
-(3) Set the date

 * must log in before running any admin tasks *
     > password: 123
-    > set date if the date did not show in the home screen
+    > set date if the date did not show in the home screen (only one time)

+(1) Approve new user requests
+(2) Approve account requests for existing users
+(3) Reverse transactions
+(4) Set the date
+(5) Restock denominations

 --- How to register as a user ---

 (1) Login as a user
 (2) Request a new user account
 (3) Wait until administrator approves your account, based on your credit score
-* you have to login as an admin to approve the user request* (5) Once approved by the admin, you can login and will be given your temporary password
+* you have to login as an admin to approve the user request * (5) Once approved by the admin, you can login and will be given your temporary password

 --- What you can do as a registered user ---